openvstorage/framework/docs/snapshots.md

 The notation of the policy is a list containing policies.
 A policies consists minimally of `nr_of_snapshots`, which is the the number of snapshots  to have over the given `nr_of_days`, and `nr_of_days` which is the number of days to span the `nr_of_snapshots` over.
 This notation allows for some fine grained control while also being easy to configure.
+Since we are working with days, *monthly and weekly policies will not follow the calendar days!*

 There are two additional options available: `consistency_first` which indicates that: